eveliotc/carbonite/README.md

 ### About
-Brought to you by the Carbonite contributors and [this guy](http://gplus.to/eveliotc).
+Brought to you by the Carbonite contributors specially [this guy](http://gplus.to/eveliotc).

 Carbonite relies (yet totally optional) on the following awesome open source software: